Paul Goldschmidt Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9, the first-best in MLB.

-- The Braves' 3.84 team ERA ranks fourth across all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.88).

-- Braves pitchers combine to allow 145 home runs (1.1 per game), the second-fewest in the league.
+- The Braves give up the third-fewest home runs in baseball (149 total, 1.1 per game).

-- In his last time out on Friday, the right-hander tossed six innings against the Los Angeles Dodgers, allowing four earned runs while surrendering four hits.
+- His most recent time out was on Saturday against the Los Angeles Dodgers, when the left-hander tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.